sneha-afk/13s-docs-by-sneha/troubleshooting/tb_make.md

 ## "Where is my executable!"

 `make` stops when the compiler finds a compilation error, so the final executable cannot be made.
-Fix all compilation errors and try once more.
+Fix all compilation errors and try again.

 {: .important}
 Compilation *warnings* are usually excused by the compiler and the executable might be made.
-As good practice, the goal is the most quiet compilation with no warnings either, so fix warnings as well.
+As good practice, the goal is the most quiet compilation with no warnings either.
+Try fixing warnings when possible.

 ---